Elvis!!! Ann-Margret!!! The 60th Anniversary Of VIVA LAS VEGAS!

 Romance

 Sidney’s favoritism of Ann-Margret didn’t affect the relationship she had with Elvis and the pair soon began a romance.
-Besides the obvious sexual chemistry, the pair also had a lot of things in common including music, riding motorcycles, a love of family, a desire for privacy, and Christian beliefs.
+Besides the obvious sexual chemistry, the pair also had a lot of things in common.
+This included music, riding motorcycles, a love of family, as well as a desire for privacy, and Christian beliefs.

 “We experienced music in the same visceral way.
 Music ignited a fiery pent-up passion inside Elvis and inside me.
 It was an odd, embarrassing, funny, inspiring, and wonderful sensation.
 We looked at each other move and saw virtual mirror images.
 When Elvis thrust his pelvis, mine slammed forward too.
 When his shoulder dropped, I was down there with him.
 And when he whirled, I was already on my heel.”